Mesn1r/SimpleTPI/README.md

 writing these materials for myself and for educational purposes .i will write long explanetion about every line of code for better understanding ..

-Writing these materials for myself and for educational purposes.
-I will write long explanations about every line of code for better understanding.

 So, what is thread process injection?